Spectral instability in modified P\"oschl-Teller effective potential triggered by deterministic and random perturbations: Introduction

-The related topic of spectral instability, echoes, and causality has been explored extensively in recent years by many authors~\cite{agr-qnm-instability-08, agr-qnm-instability-13, agr-qnm-instability-14, agr-qnm-instability-15, agr-qnm-instability-16, agr-qnm-instability-18, agr-qnm-instability-19, agr-qnm-instability-22, agr-qnm-instability-29, agr-qnm-echoes-20, agr-qnm-echoes-22, agr-qnm-instability-26, agr-qnm-instability-32, agr-qnm-instability-33, agr-qnm-instability-55, agr-qnm-instability-56, agr-qnm-echoes-45, agr-qnm-instability-61, agr-qnm-instability-63, agr-qnm-instability-65, agr-qnm-Regge-14}.
+The related topic of spectral instability, echoes, greybody factor, and causality has been extensively explored in recent years by many authors~\cite{agr-qnm-instability-08, agr-qnm-instability-13, agr-qnm-instability-14, agr-qnm-instability-15, agr-qnm-instability-16, agr-qnm-instability-18, agr-qnm-instability-19, agr-qnm-instability-22, agr-qnm-instability-29, agr-qnm-echoes-20, agr-qnm-echoes-22, agr-qnm-instability-26, agr-qnm-instability-32, agr-qnm-instability-33, agr-qnm-instability-47, agr-qnm-instability-55, agr-qnm-instability-56, agr-qnm-echoes-45, agr-qnm-instability-60, agr-qnm-instability-61, agr-qnm-instability-63, agr-qnm-instability-65, agr-qnm-Regge-14, agr-qnm-instability-72, agr-qnm-instability-83} (see~\cite{spectral-instability-review-20} for a more comprehensive list of references).
 Notably, Cheung {\it et al.}~\cite{agr-qnm-instability-15} pointed out that even the fundamental mode can be destabilized under generic perturbations.
 By introducing a small perturbation to the Regge-Wheeler effective potential, it was shown~\cite{agr-qnm-instability-15} that the fundamental mode undergoes an outward spiral while the deviation's magnitude increases.
 Subsequently, its position is overtaken by a new mode distinct from the first few low-lying modes.
-The results have been ascertained using different shapes for the perturbative bump and observed in a toy model constituted by two disjointed rectangular potential barriers~\cite{agr-qnm-instability-15, agr-qnm-instability-32} and derived from an analytic account~\cite{agr-qnm-instability-56, agr-qnm-instability-58, agr-qnm-instability-55}.
+The results have been ascertained using different shapes for a small bump in the potential and observed in a toy model constituted by two disjointed rectangular potential barriers~\cite{agr-qnm-instability-15, agr-qnm-instability-32} and derived from an analytic account~\cite{agr-qnm-instability-56, agr-qnm-instability-58, agr-qnm-instability-55, agr-qnm-instability-50}.
 Further analysis revealed that the fundamental mode can remain stable, depending sensitively on the specific background metric and perturbations~\cite{agr-qnm-instability-55}.
 The observed interplay between the fundamental mode and echo modes can also be properly assessed~\cite{agr-qnm-instability-65}.
 Although it has been argued that spectral instability might not significantly impact the time-domain waveform~\cite{agr-qnm-instability-16}, these observations potentially undermine the feasibility of black hole spectroscopy as the fundamental mode is shown to be subjected to spectral instability.
-Besides the scale of the metric perturbation, the above findings indicate that the location of the perturbation is also relevant.
-In this regard, a systematic analysis of the spectrum deformation in relation to different characteristics of metric perturbations is still lacking in the literature.
+Besides the scale of the perturbation, the above findings indicate that its location is also relevant.
+In this regard, a systematic analysis of the change in the spectrum in relation to different characteristics of perturbations in the potential is still lacking in the literature.